Historical Context

 - Propagation: Tertiary butyl cations react with olefins to form larger carbenium ions, which then abstract hydride from isobutane molecules, generating isoparaffins and regenerating tertiary butyl cations.

 - Isomerization: Critical for producing high octane quality, particularly from 1-butene feeds.
-The isomerization of 1-butene to 2-butene reduces dimethylhexane production (RON 55-76) and increases trimethylpentane formation.
+The isomerization of 1-butene to 2-butene reduces dimethylhexane production (RON 55-76) and increases trimethylpentane (isooctane) formation.

 - Hydrogen Transfer: Most pronounced with propylene feeds, this reaction produces butylene and propane, with the butylene subsequently alkylating to form trimethylpentane.

 Secondary reactions such as hydrogen transfer, polymerization, isomerization, and destructive alkylation also occur, resulting in formation of secondary products both lighter and heavier than primary products.
+Not all secondary reactions are undesirable; for example, they make possible the formation of isooctane from propylene or amylenes.

 Detailed Process Description with Processing Steps

-The AlkyPlus process follows the proven UOP isothermal reactor design with several enhancements.
-The process consists of six main sections:
+The AlkyPlus™ process follows the proven UOP isothermal reactor design with several enhancements.
+The process consists of five main sections:

-- Feed Treating Section
+- Feed Treating Section:

 - Alkylation feedstock (C3, C4, C5 olefins or mixtures) undergo treating to remove sulfur and water